-The natural process of aging, pregnancy, and genetics can all play a role in how much a woman’s breasts droop or sag.
-Some degree of drooping is inevitable for all women, no matter the path life has taken them on.
-But if you’re a woman who is dealing with significant drooping or sagging of your breasts, Dr. Zenn can help restore their former youthful, natural position by performing a breast lift surgery(“Mastopexy”).
-Dr. Zenn has been serving the residents in Raleigh, NC for many years.
-He is an internationally renowned plastic surgeon with expertise in cosmetic breast surgery.
-If you’re considering a breast lift procedure but are nervous because you don’t know how much recovery time to expect, keep reading.
+The natural process of aging, pregnancy, and genetics can all affect how much a woman's breasts droop or sag.
+Some degree of drooping is inevitable for all women.
+But suppose you're a woman who is dealing with significant drooping or sagging of your breasts and it is making you miserable.
+In that case, Dr. Zenn can help restore your former youthful, natural breast position by performing a breast lift surgery ("Mastopexy").
+Dr. Zenn has served the Raleigh, NC, area and beyond for over 25 years.
+He is an internationally renowned plastic surgeon with expertise in cosmetic and reconstructive breast surgery.

 Breast Lift 101

-The Breast Lift Recovery Time Process
+Breast Lift Recovery Process

 Recovering from a breast lift surgery procedure is surprisingly easy, with most patients returning to work within a week.
 One can easily hide any swelling or bruising that may still be present.
 And pain is not an issue!
-It may take up to 4 months for swelling to completely subside before you see your final results.
-If you follow Dr. Zenn’s instructions, your recovery time will be much smoother, and you could see final results as soon as two months.
-Typically, this is how the breast lift recovery time progresses:
+Swelling may take up to 4 months to completely subside before you see your final results.
+If you follow Dr. Zenn's instructions, your recovery time will be much smoother, and you could see final results as soon as two months.

-When you awake from surgery, you will be placed into a soft bra with light compression.
-These will be removed the next day when you see Dr. Zenn.
-You will then shower that day and continue to wear a sports bra for two whole weeks, 24/7.
-During these first two weeks after a breast lift, women will likely experience swelling and bruising as a part of their recovery time process.
+You will be placed into a soft bra with light compression when you awaken from surgery.
+This bra will be removed the next day when you see Dr. Zenn.
+You will shower that day and continue wearing a sports bra for two weeks, 24/7.
+During these first two weeks after a breast lift, women will likely experience swelling and bruising as a part of their recovery.
 This can be limited by minimizing activities the first week and only light activities or work the second week.
-It is important that you follow his instructions carefully and take all medications as prescribed.
+You must follow your doctor's instructions carefully and take all medications as prescribed.
 Most patients will get by on NSAIDs (Motrin, Aleve) and not require narcotics for more than a day or two.
-During these initial weeks of recovery time, Dr. Zenn recommends that his breast lift patients sleep on their back and avoid tummy and side sleeping.
+During these initial weeks of recovery, Dr. Zenn recommends that his breast lift patients sleep on their backs and avoid tummy and side sleeping.
 Some patients find a reclining chair to work well.
 Daily showering will keep your incision sites clean and prevent infection or complications.
+Patients should know that since it takes a few months or more before the swelling subsides, they cannot wear underwire bras until then.
+And you may not need to wear them ever again!

 Want To Learn More?

-Call Zenn Plastic Surgery at (919) 480-3885 to Schedule Your Plastic Surgery Consultation
+Call Zenn Plastic Surgery at (919) 480-3885 to schedule your plastic surgery consultation

 Back to Blog